ZhangYuanhan-AI/Bamboo/README.md

 ## Updates
 [06/2022] Try out the web demo on Huggingface spaces 🤗: [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/ZhangYuanhan/Bamboo_ViT-B16_demo). \
+[06/2022] We release Bamboo-CLS with FC layer, it can classify 115,217 categories. \
 [06/2022] We release our label system with many useful attributes!. \
 [03/2022] Bamboo-CLS ResNet-50 and Bamboo-CLS ViT B/16 have been **released**. \
 [03/2022] [arXiv](https://arxiv.org/abs/2203.07845) paper has been **released**.